IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 #### Single Selection

 Single row selection can be now easily setup, the only thing you need to do, is to set `[rowSelection] = '"single"'` property.
 This gives you the opportunity to **select only one row within a grid**.
-You can select a row by click over some cell or pressing *space* key when you focus a cell of the row, and of course you can select a row by clicking on row selector column.
+You can select a row by click over some cell or pressing *space* key when you focus a cell of the row, and of course you can select a row by clicking on row selector field.
 When row is selected or deselected **onRowSelectionChange** event is emitted.
-This event gives you information about the new selection, old selection, the rows that has been added and removed from the old selection.
-Also the event is cancellable, so this allows you to prevent selection.

 @@if (igxName === 'IgxGrid') {
 ```html